overhangio/tutor/docs/dev.rst

 In addition to running Open edX in production, Tutor can be used for local development of Open edX.
 This means that it is possible to hack on Open edX without setting up a Virtual Machine.
 Essentially, this replaces the devstack provided by edX.

+For detailed explanations on how to work on edx-platform and its dependencies, see the :ref:`edx_platform` tutorial.

 .. _edx_platform_dev_env:

 First-time setup